The 2026 Operator’s Licence Compliance Standard: A Practical Guide for Transport Managers

 Vehicle Maintenance & Roadworthiness

-Operators must run a forward maintenance planner showing PMIs, MOTs and brake performance evidence.
+Operators should run a forward maintenance planner showing PMIs, MOTs and brake performance evidence.
+Inspection frequency should be justified by mileage, operating conditions and manufacturer guidance.
+Six-weekly PMIs remain a common and defensible benchmark in 2026.

-Brake performance – current for 2026
+Brake Performance – Current for 2026

 • Brake assessment required at every PMI